 (3) Oxygen Scavengers:

-Often used to mitigate corrosion problems in water injection systems, in hydrotesting and drilling.
+Oxygen Scavenger is Often used to mitigate corrosion problems in water injection systems, in hydrotesting and drilling.

 Bacterial growth in waters associated with crude oil production is controlled by the use of biocides.
 Biocides are water-soluble and removed with the water from crude.